andrebras/bootkit/README.md

 ### YAML Configuration

-BootKit uses YAML for configuration.
-A `bootkit.example.yml` file is provided as a template and automatically copied to `bootkit.yml` during installation:
+BootKit uses a simple YAML file for configuration.
+Copy the example file to get started:

 ```yaml
 # 1Password Configuration